Applications on the Victorian Housing Register (VHR)

 The different household types on the VHR are outlined below:

-• Single youth – 1 person on the application under the age of 25 years
+• Single youth – one person on the application under the age of 25 years

-• Single general – 1 person on the application between the ages of 25-54 years
+• Single general – one person on the application between the ages of 25-54 years

 • Couple with children – 2 people who are a couple on the application with dependants

-• Single parent – 1 person on the application with dependants
+• Single parent – one person on the application with dependants

 • Couple no children – 2 people who are a couple on the application